VictoriaGithendu/Hr-Analytics/README.md

 **Workplace Conditions**
 - 20% of employees travel frequently.
 - Average commute distance is 9.2 km.
-- Environment satisfaction is moderate at 2.7 out of 4.
+- Environment satisfaction scores average at 2.7 out of 4.
 - Career mobility is moderate, with an average of 2.7 previous companies worked.
-- 30% of employees work overtime, more common among males(236) than (180) females.
+- 30% of employees work overtime, more common among males (236) than females (180).

 **Gender Distribution**
-- R&D and Sales are male-dominated.
+- R&D and Sales departments are male-dominated.
-- HR department has a higher female population.
+- HR department has a higher female representation.
-- Male employees earn more than female employees at every tenure level, suggesting a potential gender-based income gap.
+- Male employees consistently earn more than females across all tenure levels.

-**Education and roles by gender**
+**Education and Roles by Gender**
-- Education Level 3 and 4 are most common for both genders.
+- Education Level 3 and 4 are the most common for both genders.
-- Males dominate technical and leadership roles, while healthcare and HR roles have higher female representation.
+- Males dominate technical and leadership roles, while females are more represented in healthcare and HR roles.

-**Implications:**
+**Implications**
-- Consider equity audits and role-based training to promote fair opportunities and address gender imbalances.
+- Consider implementing equity audits and salary benchmarking to address gender income gaps.
-- Review overtime and satisfaction by department to improve inclusivity and work-life balance.
-- Promote inclusive growth strategies to balance leadership representative.
+- Promote inclusive growth strategies to balance leadership representation.

----
+- Analyze overtime workloads by gender to ensure fair work-life balance practices.